serverless-swift/ch6-app/03-nlu-app/hacker-news/README.md

 Resolving deltas: 100% (38/38), done.
 ```

-Now change the directory to teh app folder:
+Now change the directory to the app folder:

 ```
 $ cd ch6-app/